-A healthy, balanced diet is key for good health – but do you find it easier to eat healthily during summertime?
+A healthy, balanced diet is key to good health – but do you find it easier to eat healthily during summer?

 But making the switch to winter doesn’t have to mean letting those healthy habits you’ve implemented in summer slip.
 “Swapping berries and salads for root vegetables, apples and pears is just as healthy,” says Mr Hobson.
 “The problem is that the cold weather and dark evenings often leave us craving comfort foods that we find nurturing.

 “Smoothies are still a great way to top up your breakfast, and eggs or porridge are perfect if you’re looking for something warming.
 Try making warm salads by incorporating some cooked grains.
 Also, use stocks, tomatoes and yoghurt in place of cream when making stews and casseroles – and tuck into all those lovely winter vegies!”
 Carrots, cauliflower, beetroot; autumn’s seasonal veg make it really easy to ‘eat the rainbow’, often cited as a great way to ensure you’re consuming a good range of nutrients.

 2. Be supplement savvy

 Many people only think about packing in extra vitamins once you actually feel unwell, but your immune system functions best if its supported continually.
 “You want to try and maintain a strong immune system so that it’s able to deal with the bugs and colds that are thrown at it during the winter months.
 You don’t really ‘boost’ your immune system as such, but make it more efficient and able to do its job,” explains Mr Hobson.
 “A multivitamin and mineral is a good, cost-effective way to fill any shortfalls in your diet, and supply you with the nutrients typically associated with immunity, such as zinc and vitamin C.